Our board brings together local leaders with a passion for sustainable healthy food, from the public, private and third sectors.

 Nigel Curry is the founder of the Lincolnshire Food Partnership Board, and has now stepped down from his Chairing role due to moving away from the area.

-As well as his immense role with the Lincolnshire Food Partnership, Nigel is Founding Professor, at the Countryside and Community Research Institute, Visiting Professor at the University of Lincoln, a Trustee of Community Lincs, a Director of Mint Lane Café and he chaired the regional food board, Good Food East Midlands, 2016 – 2018.
+As well as his immense role with the Lincolnshire Food Partnership, Nigel is Founding Professor at the Countryside and Community Research Institute, Visiting Professor at the University of Lincoln, a Trustee of Community Lincs, a Director of Mint Lane Café and he chaired the regional food board, Good Food East Midlands, 2016 – 2018.

 Co-Chair

-Meet the Food Partnership Co-ordinators
+Meet the Food Partnership Co-ordinator

 Get our newsletter straight to your inbox